-Once you’re ready to put an offer on a property, contact us at email@example.com and we’ll be happy to provide initial site feasibility feedback.
-If available, please provide us with the address of the potential site, a site survey, and topographical map.
+Once you’re ready to put an offer on a property, contact us at [email protected] and we’ll be happy to provide initial site feasibility feedback.
+If available, please provide us with the address of the potential site, a site survey, and a topographical map.
 Since each site has its own set of opportunities and challenges, it is impossible to provide a simple checklist to what makes a “good” site overall.
 That’s why we like to be involved early in the process to help you evaluate all of the criteria, and either recommend or steer you away from the property as a suitable setting for a Stillwater home.

 Here are some common types of regulatory restrictions to research:

 If your site is serviced by water and sewer services, you simply need to find out where they come on to the site.
 If, on the other hand, your site will require a septic system or a well, many restrictions may apply.
 The best thing to do here is to engage the serves of a local site engineer who can walk you through the requirements and handle the administrative work of getting permits and designing your septic system.
 Here are some considerations that will affect your house design:

 - How far away from each other do the septic system and the well have to be? (this also applies to the distance from neighboring septic systems and wells).